Sustainsys/Saml2/doc/Configuration.md

 The `entityId` should typically be the URL where the metadata is presented.
 E.g.
 `http://sp.example.com/AuthServices/`.

-####`returnUri` Attribute
+####`returnUrl` Attribute
 *Attribute of the [`<kentor.authServices>`](#kentor-authservices-section) element.*

-The Uri that you want users to be redirected to once the authentication is complete.
+The Url that you want users to be redirected to once the authentication is complete.
 This is typically the start page of the application, or a special signed in start page.